saswat711/Android-ML-Kit-Implementation/README.md

-This Repository Contains the method of implementation of GOOGLE Ink Recognize ML kit.
+This Repository Contains the method of implementation of Google ML kit.

-#app (Canvas Scan) implements with giving user more feature language and model to use From.
+The App (Canvas Scan) implements with giving user more feature language and model to use From.
+It Implement Ink Recognize ML kit from google.